dykstrom/jcc/docs/Arrays.md

 ## Overview

-Arrays in JCC can hold elements of the simple types: boolean, float, integer, and string.
+Arrays in JCC can hold elements of the simple types: float, integer, and string.
 They can have a single or multiple dimensions.
 However, at present they can only be static, that is, they must be created when the program starts, and exist until the program ends.
 The size of an array must also be static, defined by one or more literal values or constants.

 ## Main Classes

-An instance of class `Arr` is used to represent the type of an array.
+An instance of class `Arr` is used to represent an array type.
 An instance of class `ArrayDeclaration` is used to encapsulate the declaration of a single array.
-Besides a type (that is always an instance of class `Arr`), an `ArrayDeclaration` has a list of subscript expressions -- the dimensions of the array.
+Besides a type (that is always an instance of class `Arr`), an `ArrayDeclaration` has a list of subscript expressions &ndash; the dimensions of the array.

 ![Array Declaration](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/dykstrom/jcc/master/docs/diagrams/ArrayDeclaration.puml)

 The AST class used when accessing an array element is `ArrayAccessExpression`.
-Besides an `Identifier` that identifies the array, this class also has a list of subscript expressions that specifies the element to access in the array.
+Besides an `Identifier` that identifies the array, this class also has a list of subscript expressions (indices) that specifies the element to access in the array.

 ![Array Access](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/dykstrom/jcc/master/docs/diagrams/ArrayAccess.puml)